SEAN: It’s time to bury you in manga releases once more, folks. What do the companies have up their sleeves?

 MICHELLE: Me, too!

-MELINDA: I’m always surprised when I’m interested in a Seven Seas release, but here we are!
+MJ: I’m always surprised when I’m interested in a Seven Seas release, but here we are!

 SEAN: Vertical gives us another omnibus of Chi’s Sweet Home, with Vol. 4-6.
 Adorable kitties!